-Below, we’ll go over the differences between ultrasonic humidifiers and other types of humidifiers:
+Below, I’ll go over the differences between ultrasonic humidifiers and other types of humidifiers:

 - Evaporative humidifier.
 The evaporative humidifier is one of the most common types of humidifiers.
 It works by blowing air through a saturated filter to add moisture to the air.
 They are easy to set up and don’t need the use of distilled water since they have a filter in them.